theochem/horton/doc/user_hf_dft.rst

 Conversion of density and Fock matrix to orbitals
 =================================================

 The :py:class:`~horton.meanfield.scf.PlainSCFSolver` iteratively updates the orbitals.
 Hence, for this SCF solver, there is no need to reconstruct the orbitals after SCF convergence.
-All other SCF algorithms, however, iteratively update the density matrix and one explicitly needs to reconstruct the orbitals after SCF convergence.
+All other SCF algorithms, however, iteratively update the density matrix and you need to explicitly reconstruct the orbitals after SCF convergence.

 .. note::

-    SCF algorithms that update the density matrix, may produce a converged density matrix with fractional occupations for degenerate orbitals at the Fermi level.
+    SCF algorithms that update the density matrix may produce a converged density matrix with fractional occupations for degenerate orbitals at the Fermi level.
 The code snippets below properly handle such cases as well.
 For more details, refer to